 Step 9: Choose Your Materials and Special Finishes

 The feel of a card is as important as its look.
-This choice signals the quality of your game to players.
+This choice signals the quality of your game and affects how it's perceived by collectors and serious players.

-- Card Stock: A thicker, snappier card stock (like 300-350gsm with a black or blue core) feels more premium and holds up to shuffling.
+- Card Stock: A thicker, snappier card stock (like 300-350gsm with a black or blue core) feels more premium, holds up to shuffling, and prevents light from showing through.

 - Special Features: This is how you make your rare cards feel truly special.
-To create excitement and drive collectibility, you need visual differentiators.
+To create excitement and drive collectibility, you need visual differentiators like special print and finish options.

-QPMN Pro-Tip: To make your rare cards stand out, nothing works better than Holographic Foils.
-To deliver that "thrill of the hunt" to your players, you'll need a partner who can handle complex Booster Pack Randomization.
-These details elevate a game from a project to a professional product.
+To make your rare cards stand out, nothing works better than Holographic Foils.
+To deliver that "thrill of the hunt" to your players, you'll need a partner who can handle complex Booster Pack Randomization for your booster packs.
+These details, often called parallels in the sports card world, are what make collecting so addictive.

 Your game is designed, tested, and beautiful.
 It's time to get it into players' hands.